The Modular Isomorphism Problem for small groups -- revisiting Eick's algorithm: Introduction

 \textbf{Modular Isomorphism Problem (MIP):} Let $p$ be a prime, $k$ a field of characteristic $p$ and let $G$ and $H$ be finite $p$-groups.
 Does $kG \cong kH$ imply $G \cong H$?\\

-We will assume for the rest of the paper that $G$ and $H$ are finite $p$-groups and that $k$ is a field of characteristic $p$.
+From now on we will assume that $G$ and $H$ are finite $p$-groups and that $k$ is a field of characteristic $p$.
 Though it found considerable attention not many strong results were achieved on the MIP, at least compared to results on other isomorphism questions on group rings.
 We refer to \cite{HS06, EK11} for an overview of (most) known results and to \cite{BK19, Sak20, BdR20} for some very recent work on the problem.
 A block-theoretical version of MIP was recently considered in \cite{NS18}.
 The strongest generic result available for groups of small order is that the MIP has a positive answer for groups of order at most $p^5$ \cite{SS96}.

 The MIP takes its strongest form, when one assumes that $k$ is the field with $p$ elements, in which case $kG$ is a finite object.
-Hence an algorithmic approach to the MIP for two given groups appears natural and two algorithms have been developed to deal with the problem: A cohomological algorithm by Roggenkamp and Scott was improved by Wursthorn and used in an implementation to solve the MIP for groups of order $2^6$ and $2^7$ \cite{Wur90, Wur93, BKRW99}, but his implementation appears to be lost.
+Hence an algorithmic approach to the MIP for two given groups appears natural and two algorithms have been developed to deal with the problem: A cohomological algorithm by Roggenkamp and Scott was improved by Wursthorn and used to solve the MIP for groups of order $2^6$ and $2^7$ \cite{Wur90, Wur93, BKRW99}, but his implementation appears to be lost.
 A second algorithm was developed by Eick, implemented as a \texttt{GAP}-package \cite{GAP, ModIsom} and used to study groups of order $3^6$, $2^8$ and $2^9$ \cite{Eic08, EK11}.

-Eick's algorithm is also at the heart of our work, namely our results are based on an improved implementation of her algorithm.
-In fact Eick's algorithm provides a canonical form for a nilpotent algebra $I$ starting with a structure constant table for $I$ and computing a canonical form for $I/I^n$, for $n$ an increasing integer.
-Recall that the augmentation ideal $I(kG)$ of $kG$ consists of the elements of $kG$ with coefficient sum equal to $0$.
-It is easy to see that $kG \cong kH$ if and only if $I(kG) \cong I(kH)$, cf. \cite[2.
-Corollary]{Eic08}.
-Now $I(kG)$ is a nilpotent ideal and thus Eick's algorithm can be used to find a canonical form for $I(kG)/I(kG)^n$ for any positive integer $n$.
+Eick's algorithm provides a canonical form for a nilpotent algebra $I$ starting with a structure constant table for $I$ and inductively computing canonical forms for the quotients $I/I^n$.